pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    df = pd.DataFrame({'keys': keys, 'values': values})
    df

-We can 'explode' this transforming each element of a list-like to a row, by using :meth:`~Series.explode`.
-This will replicate the index values:
+We can 'explode' the ``values`` column, transforming each list-like to a separate row, by using :meth:`~Series.explode`.
+This will replicate the index values from the original row:

 .. ipython:: python